R. Michael Phillips

 by R. Michael Phillips

 Eustace “Stacy” Arcwrytte spent the better part of high school protecting weaker classmates by standing up to the local bully, “Hick” Redmond.
 Twenty-five years later it’s Detective Arcwrytte and Captain Redmond of the Charlotte Police Department, but some things never change.
 When Arcwrytte steps in to protect a young detective’s career he quickly learns rubbing Hick’s face in the dirt now has dire consequences, not to mention salting a couple old wounds.

-Simmering at a low boil over his only choice to avoid prosecution, Stacy reluctantly agrees to help an old partner off-book with what he shrugs off as a simple missing person case.
-The case becomes personal when a small wooden coffin shows up with the name of the victim and a nickname Hick gave Stacy years ago inscribed on the lid.
-It gets real personal when a second one shows up.
-The closer Stacy gets to the victims’ past, the blurrier the line between friend and foe becomes.
-He can deal with an old lover and a discarded felon reappearing for payback.
-He can deal with Hick and the growing number of people who want him off the case.
-But what’s keeping him up at night is wondering what the connection is between the person trying to kill him, an attractive though irritating reporter, and a family having the same funeral twice a month for a year?
+Simmering at a low boil over retirement—his only choice to avoid a bogus prosecution—Stacy reluctantly agrees to help an old partner off-book with what he shrugs off as a simple missing person case.
+The case becomes personal when a small wooden coffin shows up with the name of the victim and the nickname Hick gave Stacy years ago inscribed on the lid.
+It gets real personal when a second coffin shows up.
+The closer Stacy gets to the connection between victims, the blurrier the line between friend and foe becomes.
+Stacy can deal with an old lover with a secret and a discarded felon reappearing for payback.
+He can deal with Hick and the growing number of people who would join Hick in line to attend his funeral.
+But what’s keeping him up at night is the connection between the person trying to kill him, an attractive though irritating reporter, and a family having the same funeral twice a month for a year.

 Oh yeah, about that nickname.
 Coffin Maker is how Hick refers to Arcwrytte.
 It's an obscure Welsh translation of Arcwrytte.
 Stacy hates it just a little bit more every time it hits the front page.